LaxarJS/laxar/docs/concepts.md

 In order to run the application, there are additional secondary resources:

-  * the _LaxarJS Core runtime_ which loads flow and pages, sets up the correct widgets and connects them through an _event bus_
+  * the _LaxarJS runtime_ loads flow and pages, sets up the widgets and connects them to the _event bus_
-  * _controls_ which are used by the widgets to provide advanced user interface functionality, some of which are provided by _LaxarJS UiKit_
+  * _controls_ which are used by the widgets to provide advanced user interface functionality, such as those provided by _LaxarJS UiKit_
   * _libraries_ used by widgets and activities, such as _moment.js_, _jQuery_, and _LaxarJS patterns_.

 The following two sections first explain the primary application components, and than the underlying secondary components.